sebastianangermund/orbits/README.md

 # orbits
 Matlab based simulation of interactions between 3 bodies in vacuum

 The second order version is way better.
-Keeping the first scripts because the method is clearer.
+Keeping the first order because the math is a bit simpler to follow.